econPreference/TermStructureModels.jl/docs/src/estimation.md

 ineff = ineff_factor(saved_params)
 ```

 `saved_params::Vector{Parameter}` is the output of `posterior_sampler`. `ineff` is `Tuple(kappaQ, kQ_infty, gamma, SigmaO, varFF, phi)`.
 Each object in the tuple has the same shape as its corresponding parameter.
-If an inefficiency factor is high, it indicates poor sampling efficiency for the parameter located at the same position.
+The entries of the `Array` within the `Tuple` represent the inefficiency factors of the corresponding parameters.
+If an inefficiency factor is high, it indicates poor sampling efficiency of the parameter located at the same position.

 You can calculate the maximum inefficiency factor by